bharvey125/SeniorAppliedScientist_assement/README.md

 # Question 1 - Identify problem parts of the Winnipeg bus system.
 Consider location, time, and other factors as relevant.
 Explain your results clearly and concisely

+## <u>Findings:</u>
 - It was found that the trend in performance is getting worse across the three months examined.
-- Specific routes are performing worse then others.
+- Specific routes are performing worse than others.
+- Specific Neighborhoods perform drastically worse than others.
+- 17:00 is the worst performing time during the week and 15:00/16:00 is the worst performing during the weekend.
+- Mid-week performance worse then weekends.
   ## <u>Trend in Avg Times Across Days Of Week</u>
   ![Count Of Extreme Events By Day](https://github.com/bharvey125/SeniorAppliedScientist_assement/blob/main/Graphs/Count%20of%20extreme%20events%20by%20day.png)
 - An extreme event is defined as deviations that are 1.5*middle 50% of the data away from the bottom 25%